ono-midori/ono-midori.github.io/techs/zguide.md

 - REP to REP: both sides would wait for the other to send the first message.
 - REP to ROUTER: the ROUTER socket can in theory initiate the dialog and send a properly-formatted request, if it knows the REP socket has connected and it knows the identity of that connection.
 It's messy and adds nothing over DEALER to ROUTER.

 The common thread in this valid versus invalid breakdown is that a ZeroMQ socket connection is always biased towards one peer that binds to an endpoint, and another that connects to that.
 Further, that which side binds and which side connects is not arbitrary, but follows natural patterns.
-The side which we expect to “be there” binds: it'll be a server, a broker, a publisher, a collector.
-The side that “comes and goes” connects: it'll be clients and workers.
+The side which we expect to "be there" binds: it'll be a server, a broker, a publisher, a collector.
+The side that "comes and goes" connects: it'll be clients and workers.
 Remembering this will help you design better ZeroMQ architectures.

 ### Exploring ROUTER Sockets
 Let's look at ROUTER sockets a little closer.
 We've already seen how they work by routing individual messages to specific connections.
 I'll explain in more detail how we identify those connections, and what a ROUTER socket does when it can't send a message.

 #### Identities and Addresses
 The identity concept in ZeroMQ refers specifically to ROUTER sockets and how they identify the connections they have to other sockets.
 More broadly, identities are used as addresses in the reply envelope.
 In most cases, the identity is arbitrary and local to the ROUTER socket: it's a lookup key in a hash table.
-Independently, a peer can have an address that is physical (a network endpoint like “tcp://192.168.55.117:5670”) or logical (a UUID or email address or other unique key).
+Independently, a peer can have an address that is physical (a network endpoint like "tcp://192.168.55.117:5670") or logical (a UUID or email address or other unique key).

 An application that uses a ROUTER socket to talk to specific peers can convert a logical address to an identity if it has built the necessary hash table.
 Because ROUTER sockets only announce the identity of a connection (to a specific peer) when that peer sends a message, you can only really reply to a message, not spontaneously talk to a peer.